dustindoucette/Movie-Trailer-Rating-Program/README.md

 ## Program Considerations

-The program needs to have at least one movie trailer placed inside the folder `Movie-Trailers` to function properly.
+* The program needs to have at least **one** movie trailer placed inside the folder `Movie-Trailers` to function properly.

 ## Program Output

-After step 10 (for each movie trailer) is completed, a new line is added to the excel output file named `Results.xlsx` located within the `Output-Logs` folder.
+* After each individual completion of step 10 is completed, a new line is added to the excel output file named `Results.xlsx` located within the `Output-Logs` folder.

-The `Results.xlsx` file will have the following columns (one new line added after every inidividual test):
+* The `Results.xlsx` file will have the following columns (one new line of data added after every inidividual test):

 | User ID | Movie Trailer | Funny | Funny Rating | Funny Sections | Scary | Scary Rating | Scary Sections | Sexy | Sexy Rating |  Sexy Sections  |  Important Sections  |
 |---------|---------------|-------|--------------|----------------|-------|--------------|----------------|------|-------------|-----------------|----------------------|